l33t5p33k/mi6/README.md

-# z0r
+# Welcome
-Just a repo
+This is only a repo